ooni/spec/backends/bk-003-collector.md

 archival, processing, and publishing, or whether a scraper component would be responsible for gathering measurements from OONI collectors.

-The collector MUST be exposed as an HTTP service.
+The collector MUST be exposed as an HTTPS service.
 It MAY also be exposed as a Tor onion service.
 A [legacy document]( https://ooni.torproject.org/docs/architecture.html#why-tor-hidden-services) explains why the OONI project originally chose to allow for both HTTPS